Opportunities

 Internships

-The Democratic Staff of the House Committee on Veterans' Affairs will be hiring a legislative intern for the Fall 2023 semester.
-The online application will open in early summer.
+The Democratic Staff of the House Committee on Veterans' Affairs seeks a law clerk for the Summer 2025 semester.
+Responsibilities include, but are not limited to:

-• Conducting legislative research,
+• Conducting legislative and policy research,

 • Attending briefings and hearings for staff,

-The Democratic Staff of the House Committee on Veterans' Affairs will be hiring a press/digital intern for the Fall 2023 semester.
-The online application will open in early summer.
+The Democratic Staff of the House Committee on Veterans’ Affairs seeks a press/digital intern for the Summer 2025 semester.
+Responsibilities include, but are not limited to:

 • Compiling and distributing morning press clips,